 Do you stay at an airport hotel before an early flight?
-We normally just bite the bullet, get up mega early and drive but for our last flight to Manchester, as it was just me and the six year old I didn’t fancy the pre-dawn drive and parking faff so we decided to treat ourselves to a night at the Radisson Blu Manchester Airport.
+We normally just bite the bullet, get up mega early and drive.
+But for our last flight from Manchester, as it was just me and the six year old I didn’t fancy the pre-dawn drive and parking faff.
+So I started researching hotels near Manchester airport, UK.
+We decided to treat ourselves to a night at the Radisson Blu Manchester Airport.
+Check out my other tips for making long haul travel easier for kids.

 The hotel is rather brilliantly within walking distance to both terminal 1 and 2 through indoor travellators – perfect for the English weather and when you’re traveling with kids and huge suitcases (we were going to be away for weeks, they were heavy!).
 You can also pay to leave your car whilst you’re away but Mr AWTYK dropped us off so we didn’t need to do this.